 Collecting Aeroplan or Air Miles may also result in redemption hassles, such as limited seat availability or blackout dates.
 RBC’s Avion card avoids those problems, but restricts you to using their travel agency.
 For those who are willing to put up with the hassles, and who frequently fly on dates or between locations that are more expensive, these cards can really pay off, with returns of 4% or more.

-Most of the insurance coverages on Capital One cards are underwritten by American Bankers Insurance Company of Florida (see ratings), and this same company is used by TD and RBC too.
+Most of the insurance coverage on Capital One cards are underwritten by American Bankers Insurance Company of Florida, and this same company is used by TD and RBC too.

-The combination of 2% return, hassle-free rewards (well almost), option of 1.5% cash back return, and extensive insurance benefits makes the Capital One Aspire Travel World Mastercard one of the best travel reward cards ever.
-The net $20 annual fee is paid for if you just spend a mere $1,000 per year!
-And with the 35,000 miles sign-up bonus, they are effectively giving you a $230 bribe (after annual fee) to take this card.
+The combination of 2% return, hassle-free rewards (well almost), option of 1.5% cash back return, and extensive insurance benefits makes the Capital One Aspire Travel World MasterCard one of the best travel reward cards ever.
+And with the 35,000 miles sign-up bonus, they are effectively giving you a $200 bribe (after annual fee) to take this card.

 For those of you who are also travel rewards enthusiasts, how does this new card stack up against your favorite program?